validitylabs/HOPR-PL-Substrate/README.md

 - `amount` amount of assets that are transferred to `to`.
 The value MUST NOT be given as a Number due to the precision limitations of programming languages.

 ## checkTransaction(tx: Transaction, P: CurvePoint): Promise\<boolean\>
 Check whether a given transaction is valid.
 It MUST check the signature and it MUST check whether the amount is satisfactory and that there is an open payment channel.
-Remark: this method will only the blockchain-related properties, everything else, like the secret sharing, is checked by the message layer.
+Remark: this method will only check the blockchain-related properties, everything else, like the secret sharing, is checked by the message layer.
 - `tx` the transaction to check

 ## storeTransaction(tx: Transaction): Promise
 The method is called by the message layer after the message layer has considered the embedded secret sharing valid and `checkTransaction()` returned `true`.
 The method SHOULD store the transaction persistently.
 - `tx` the transaction to store

-## getEmbeddedMoney(tx: Transaction): BigInt
+## getEmbeddedFunds(tx: Transaction): BigInt
 Returns the amount of assets that are embedded in the given transaction.
 - `tx` the transaction to extract the transferred amount from

 ## initiatePayout(): Promise\<BigInt\>
 Initiates a payout of all payment channels.
 It MUST close all payment channels and resolve just when all payment channels are either closed or considered abandonned.
 It SHOULD return the amount of assets that has been received by the HOPR node.

-## stakeMoney(amount: BigInt): Promise\<Receipt\>
+## stakeFunds(amount: BigInt): Promise\<Receipt\>
-Locks money in the application logic such that it is later available to open payment channels.
+Locks funds in the application logic such that it is later available to open payment channels.
 - `amount` the amount of assets to deposit in the on-chain application logic.